Skip to main content

 VOLTRA I is a motorized resistance device that delivers programmable load through a cable system.
 For practitioners, the relevant differentiators from traditional cable stacks or free weights are:

 • Precise load control in 1 lb increments across 5–200 lbs, with no momentum or inertia artefacts.
-The direct drive motor eliminates the lag and overshoot that comes with physical weight stacks.
+The direct drive motor eliminates the lag and overshoot of traditional weight stacks.

-• Multiple resistance modes — constant load (Weight Training), velocity-dependent (Damper), fixed speed (Isokinetic), and static hold (Isometric) — available on a single device without hardware changes.
+• Multiple resistance modes — constant load (Weight Training), velocity-dependent (Damper), fixed speed (Isokinetic), and static hold (Isometric) — available within a single portable unit.

-• Real-time data output including force, velocity, power, range of motion, and rep counts, exportable as CSV via the Beyond+ app for integration into clinical notes or athlete monitoring systems.
+• Real-time data output including force, velocity, power, range of motion, and rep counts, exportable as CSV via the Beyond+ app for integration into clinical notes.

 • Built-in safety systems (Assist Mode, Slip Detection) that automatically reduce or release load if the patient stalls, loses grip, or exceeds safe parameters.

 The device mounts to racks, bars, straps, or a portable Travel Platform, making it adaptable across clinic, gym, and field environments.
-A single unit replaces multiple pieces of equipment while providing measurable, repeatable loading conditions.
+A single unit replaces multiple pieces of equipment while providing data outputs that are not available from any traditional equipment.

 Relevant modes for clinical use

 Weight Training Mode — Constant resistance throughout range of motion.
 The closest analogue to a traditional cable machine, but without momentum.
-Useful as the default mode for progressive strengthening programs.
+Useful as the default mode for progressive strengthening and eccentric overload protocols.

 Isokinetic Mode — Fixed cable speed between 0.1–1.0 m/s.
 The device modulates resistance to maintain the set velocity regardless of patient effort.
-Allows controlled-speed rehabilitation and provides force-through-range data without requiring a dedicated isokinetic dynamometer.
+Allows controlled-speed rehabilitation and provides force-through-range data.

 Isometric Mode — Static hold against immovable resistance.
 The device locks at a set point and records force output over time.
-Useful for strength benchmarking, bilateral comparisons, and return-to-sport testing.
+Useful for strength benchmarking, bilateral comparisons, return-to-sport testing, and therapeutically for pain management and early tissue loading.

 Damper Mode — Velocity-dependent resistance: the faster the pull, the greater the resistance.
 Applicable to power development, plyometric-style loading, and sport-specific deceleration work.